 01 February 2011

-In a climate of overweight and obesity, the amount consumers eat or drink is just as important as what is eaten.
-Nutrition information on food labels is regarded as a major means for encouraging consumers to make healthier choices.
+In a climate of obesity, the amount consumers eat is just as important as what is eaten.
+Nutrition information on food labels is a major way to encourage consumers to make healthier choices.

 10 February 2009

-Nutrition labelling is regarded as a useful tool to help consumers make healthier choices.
-For this reason, nutrition information, normally found on the back of food packages, has begun to appear on the front of food packages.
+In order to help consumers make healthier choices, nutrition information, normally found on the back of food packages, has begun to appear on the front of food packages.

 02 November 2007